 Situated at the northeast corner of Renmin Square, Banruo Temple is one of largest Buddhist temples in northeast China.
-The temple was constructed in 1922 and renamed Huguo (protect country) Banruo Temple in 1934.
-Covering an area of 7,200 square meters, Banruo Temple is a lively place of worship for locals and pilgrims alike.
-The gateway of temple is composed of 3 parallel arches.
-The temple is dotted with dense trees and erects halls.
-On the both sides of gates stand bell and drum towers.
-Tianwang Hall, in the front of main gate, enshrines stature of Maitreya Buddha and on the both sides of hall stand the statures of Four Heavenly Kings.
-Mahavira Hall, behind Tianwang Hall, is the center of the whole temple and enshrines the stature of Sakyamuni with eighteen arhats on both sides.
-The Mahavira Hall is very magnificent with colored paintings on walls.
-There is a Buddhist Sutra Hall where collects a number of Buddhist scriptures.
-Every April 8, 18 and 28 of lunar calendar, temple fairs are held and attracts many Buddha worshipers and visitors.
+The temple was constructed in 1922 and renamed Huguo (meaning “Protecting the Country“) Banruo Temple in 1934.
+Covering an area of 7,200 square meters, Banruo Temple is an active place of worship for locals and pilgrims alike.
+The gateway to the temple is comprised of 3 parallel arches.
+The temple compound itself is dotted with dense trees and halls.
+On the both sides of the gates stand bell and drum towers.

-Wandering around the temple back alleys, you will find merchant selling statues, shrines and incense.
+Additionally, wandering around the temple back alleys, you will find merchants selling statues, shrines and incense.

 Admission Fee: 8 RMB